NICMx/FORT-validator/docs/index.md

 ## Status

 > Due to a temporary resource shortage, the project's development has slowed down to essential maintenance.
-No new features are expected to be developed during 2021 (at least), but bugfixing and support will remain active.
+No new features are expected to be developed during 2022, but bugfixing and support will remain active.
+>
+> Development will resume in full during 2023.

 Version **{{ site.fort-latest-version }}** is the latest official release.
 To fetch or review it, visit the [GitHub release](https://github.com/NICMx/FORT-validator/releases/tag/{{ site.fort-latest-version }}){:target="_blank"}.